 ‘Grace’ is a beautiful word.
 Its Christian meaning is ‘the free and unearned favour of God’ (Concise Oxford English Dictionary, Eleventh Edition).
 For most of my life I have tried to apprehend its meaning.
 It is one thing to understand it at an intellectual level but I had a need to spiritually understand grace so I engaged further in my search over a long period of time.
 Eventually, I found what I was looking for, at an unexpected time and in an unexpected place.
 My answer was found in a movie theatre watching ‘The Passion Of The Christ’.
 This film had a profound effect upon me, hitting me at a spiritual level.
 It drove home the figure of Christ amidst people, all with their own multitude of responses to Him, with Jesus’ final mission majestically fulfilled in the midst of and despite these human responses.
 The figure of Christ, pitted against the devil, was a powerful component of the film.
 What I saw on the screen was a filmic version of the Stations of the Cross, a novel experience for a Protestant.
 The film produced in me a revitalised understanding of God’s grace at a spiritual level.
-The film’s harsh criticism from non-believers only served to strengthen my faith in God, knowing that a spiritual nerve had been touched by it.
+The film’s harsh criticism from non-believers only served to strengthen my faith in God, knowing that a spiritual nerve had been touched.

 Christians believe that the Holy Spirit, given to each believer, empowers and enables them to gradually conform to God’s will in their outlook and behaviour.
 No one claims that they are better than other people through the use of the term, ‘saint’.
 Rather, Christians do and can claim that they have been transformed or translated from the realm of darkness to the realm of God’s light through the grace of God (justification).
 Through the continuing work of the Holy Spirit in a believer’s life, unhindered by reluctance or cowardice in a believer, that Christian will continue to grow in conformity to God’s will for his or her behaviour patterns (sanctification).
 Grace takes its ultimate role of giftedness to us as God’s people through our ultimately complete release from (the second) death, sickness, sorrow, pain, sin and Satan.
 The ‘second death’ is mentioned in Revelation and refers to final death following judgement :